WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

     sudo ip addr add 192.168.10.1/24 dev <interface>

 Note that **<interface>** is usually something like **eth0**.
-You can discover the names of the network interfaces in your computer by running **ip addr show**:
+You can discover the names of the network interfaces in your computer by running:

 ::